 Robert A. Miller, Ph.D. became a director of the Corporation in February, 1998.
 Dr. Miller has served as President of Nazareth College in Rochester, New York since 1998.
 Dr. Miller previously served as the Academic Vice President of Queens College in Charlotte, North Carolina from 1994 to 1998.
-In addition, Dr. Miller served as Provost of Antioch University in Ohio from 1991 to 1994.
-Miller served as a director of All Seasons Global Fund, Inc., a publicly held closed-end management investment company from 1988 until 1996.
+Dr. Miller served as a director of All Seasons Global Fund, Inc., a publicly held closed-end management investment company from 1988 until 1996.
+In November 2000 Dr. Miller became a director of Bergmann Associates, LLC, a privately owned architectural and engineering firm with headquarters in Rochester, N.Y.

-Jeffrey L. Rush, M.D. is nominated as a director and has not previously served the Corporation.
+Jeffrey L. Rush, M.D. became a director of the Corporation in February, 1999.
 Dr. Rush is a graduate of Dartmouth and State University New York Medical School in 1966.
 He has been a Board Certified Radiologist since 1972.
 Dr. Rush served as Chairman of the Radiology Dept. at Alvarado Medical Center, San Diego, CA from 1972 - 1994.
 In addition, he served on the Advisory Board, National Medical Enterprises (Tenet Health) from 1982 - 1990.
 Dr. Rush presently serves as Chairman of Pacific Medical Building, LP, a developer and owner of medical office buildings and clinics.
 He has served in that capacity since 1991.